microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

   * An Azure Subscription
   * Azure Devops Organization
   * Permissions to your Organization's Azure Devops account
-  * Ensure that your terraform resource providers are registered

 ### Cobalt Enterprise Integration